-What is DOI's Inspector General for the NYPD (IG-NYPD)?
+What is DOI's Office of the Inspector General for the NYPD (OIG-NYPD)?

-The office of the Inspector General for the New York City Police Department (IG-NYPD) is a DOI squad that operates independently of the NYPD.
-Pursuant to DOI’s Charter powers, IG-NYPD is charged with investigating corruption, fraud, waste and abuse in the NYPD.
-In 2013, the City Council – pursuant to Local Law 70 – expanded these duties to further require the IG-NYPD to investigate, review, study, audit and make recommendations relating to the operations, policies, programs and practices of NYPD, with the goal of enhancing the effectiveness of NYPD, increasing public safety, protecting civil liberties and civil rights, and increasing the public’s confidence in the police force.
+The Office of the Inspector General for the New York City Police Department (OIG-NYPD) is a DOI unit that operates independently of the NYPD.
+In 2013, the City Council – pursuant to Local Law 70 – required DOI to designate an Inspector General for the NYPD, who would investigate, review, study, audit and make recommendations relating to the operations, policies, programs and practices of NYPD, with the goal of enhancing the effectiveness of NYPD, increasing public safety, protecting civil liberties and civil rights, and increasing the public’s confidence in the police force.

-Is the Office of the Inspector General for the NYPD (IG-NYPD) part of the New York City Police Department?
+Is the Office of the Inspector General for the NYPD (OIG-NYPD) part of the New York City Police Department?

-No, IG-NYPD is not part of the New York City Police Department (NYPD) and operates independently from the NYPD.
-Rather, the Inspector General for the NYPD is an inspector general within the Department of Investigation (DOI).
+No, OIG-NYPD is not part of the New York City Police Department (NYPD) and operates independently from the NYPD.
+Rather, the Office of the Inspector General for the NYPD is an office within the Department of Investigation (DOI) and its Inspector General reports directly to the DOI Commissioner.

-The Inspector General for the NYPD is Philip K. Eure, who was appointed by DOI Commissioner Mark G. Peters.
-In 2014, Mr. Eure was previously Executive Director of the District of Columbia's Office of Police Complaints, a police accountability agency that he developed and led from 2000 through 2014.
+The Inspector General for the NYPD is Philip K. Eure, who was appointed in 2014.
+Mr. Eure was previously Executive Director of the District of Columbia's Office of Police Complaints, a police accountability agency that he developed and led from 2000 through 2014.
 Prior to that, Mr. Eure served for more than a decade in the U.S. Department of Justice's Civil Rights Division.
 He has also served as President of the National Association for Civilian Oversight of Law Enforcement (NACOLE), a non-profit organization of law enforcement oversight agencies and practitioners that works to enhance accountability and transparency in policing and build community trust through police oversight.

-What types of issues does IG-NYPD review and investigate?
+What types of issues does OIG-NYPD review and investigate?

-As with all inspectors general at DOI, IG-NYPD has a broad mandate to investigate corruption, waste, fraud and abuse within the NYPD.
-Further, pursuant to Local Law 70 of 2013, OIG-NYPD reviews and makes and make recommendations relating to the "operations, policies, programs and practices" of the NYPD, including issues related to civil rights and police community violations.
-Thus, IG-NYPD is empowered to look at a wide variety of policing issues, including, for example: use of force; surveillance and intelligence activities; instances of alleged bias; officer training; technology; response to political protests; and interactions with people with mental illness.
-DOI’s IG-NYPD largely focuses on systemic issues relating to the operations, policies, programs, and practices of the NYPD.
-IG-NYPD sets its priorities based on a review and analysis of the facts — including data received from NYPD, and concerns raised by members of the community, including through IG-NYPD's complaint intake — to detect patterns and identify issues where a deep-dive investigation is likely to lead to workable real-world policing solutions.
+OIG-NYPD has a broad investigative mandate codified in Local Law 70 and the City Charter for DOI, which includes reviewing NYPD policies and procedures and issuing recommendations relating to the “operations, policies, program and practices” of the NYPD, such as issues related to civil rights and police community relations.
+OIG-NYPD is empowered to look at a wide variety of policing issues, and has issued reports on the following matters: use of force; surveillance and intelligence activities; instances of alleged bias; officer training; technology; response to political protests; and interactions with people with mental illness.
+DOI’s OIG-NYPD largely focuses on systemic issues relating to the operations, policies, programs, and practices of the NYPD and sets its priorities based on a review and analysis of the facts — including data received from NYPD, and concerns raised by members of the community, including through OIG-NYPD's complaint intake — to detect patterns, identify issues, and recommend solutions.

-Does IG-NYPD investigate individual allegations of police misconduct?
+Does OIG-NYPD investigate individual allegations of police misconduct?

 Pursuant to the City Charter, DOI is authorized to investigate all matters involving misconduct by City employees.
-DOI is also authorized to refer matters involving potential criminal conduct to relevant prosecutors' offices and instances of potential conflicts of interest or unethical conduct to New York City's Conflicts of Interest Board (COIB).
-IG-NYPD was not established to replicate the investigative functions of the Civilian Complaint Review Board (CCRB) or NYPD's Internal Affairs Bureau.
-Instead, DOI’s IG-NYPD largely focuses on patterns and trends related to the operations, policies, programs, and practices of the NYPD.
+DOI is also authorized to refer matters involving potential criminal conduct to relevant prosecutors' offices and instances of potential conflicts of interest or unethical conduct to the City's Conflicts of Interest Board (COIB).
+OIG-NYPD was not established to replicate the investigative functions of the Civilian Complaint Review Board (CCRB) or NYPD's Internal Affairs Bureau (IAB).
+Although DOI’s OIG-NYPD largely focuses on patterns and trends, the office can and does investigate individual acts of officer misconduct.
+It also refers such matters to the CCRB and IAB.

 How is OIG-NYPD different from the Civilian Complaint Review Board?

-The Civilian Complaint Review Board (CCRB) is a City agency, in existence since 1993, where members of the public can file complaints alleging police misconduct against individual officers.
-The CCRB is independent from NYPD and handles complaints about four types of alleged police misconduct:
+The Civilian Complaint Review Board (CCRB) is a City agency, established in 1993, where members of the public can file complaints alleging police misconduct against individual officers.
+The CCRB is independent from NYPD and handles four types of alleged police misconduct complaints:

 Excessive or Unnecessary Use of Force